munificent/craftinginterpreters/book/hash-tables.md

 Before we can start putting entries in the table, we need to, well, hash them.
 To ensure that the entries get distributed uniformly throughout the array, we want a good hash function that looks at all of the bits of the key string.
-If it only, say, looked at the first few characters, then a series of strings that all shared the same prefix would end up colliding in the same bucket.
+If it looked at, say, only the first few characters, then a series of strings that all shared the same prefix would end up colliding in the same bucket.

 On the other hand, walking the entire string to calculate the hash is kind of